 Saucer Magnolia & Sitting Lawn – Passing the large saucer magnolia tree at the top of the first incline you find an area that is suddenly quite level with a lovely lawn.
 It is here where two chaise lounges are based for relaxation with a partial view of Mount Beacon.

-Conifer Forest – With a mix of fir, pine and spruce trees, this tight and tiny forest has a bit of water and wind damage that is to be repaired as soon as can be given proper attention.
+The Conifer Forest – With a mix of fir, pine and spruce trees, this tight and tiny forest has a bit of water and wind damage that is to be repaired as soon as can be given proper attention.
+This is the site of the new Zen Meditation & Sphere Garden and a small stream will be built to reroute flooding that happens every single year.

-The Sphere Garden – What was once a meditative shade garden of metal spheres resting in tall grasses, this small area was completely ruined from a tornado racing through the Conifer Forest.
-This area will hopefully be reestablished by the late summer of 2021.
+*NEW – The Zen Meditation & Sphere Garden – What was once a meditative shade garden of metal spheres resting in tall grasses, this small area was completely ruined from a tornado racing through the Conifer Forest.
+This area is being reestablished during the late summer and early autumn of 2022.
+It will be an on-going project once the drought clears and it becomes safe to plant anything without it dying.

-Campfire Site – For several reasons, this circle of Adirondack chairs surrounding a rock campfire will soon be relocated from the first set of old farm ruins to a different spot which is to be determined over the late summer or early autumn of 2021.
+*NEW – Campfire Site – For several reasons, this circle of Adirondack chairs surrounding a rock campfire was relocated from the first set of old farm ruins over to the entrance area for the new Zen Meditation & Sphere Garden, as of mid-summer, 2022.

 Flat Land – An overlooked level area where future plans are to clear all overgrowth at the edge of the Conifer Forest reaching the lawn that may later be used for a rock labyrinth design.